Call Center Resume Examples & The Skills to Include [+Templates]

 In this example, the applicant lists her skills near the top of the resume.
 Notice how the first ones are mostly technical or related to the candidate’s writing ability.
 Employers tend to skim resumes, so it’s important to put the most relevant information near the top.

-Since the candidate is applying for a more tech-savvy role, they put their technical skills right at the top of their resume instead of burying them further down.
-This makes it easier for employers to quickly see they're a fit for the role.
+What I like: Since the candidate is applying for a more tech-savvy role, she put her technical skills right at the top of their resume instead of burying them further down.
+This makes it easier for employers to quickly see she’s a fit for the role, and in my opinion, that she understands what recruiters are looking for and is making it easier for them to find the information they need.

 This sleek resume template, designed by Raka Caesar, is perfect for a minimalist call center agent.
 You're someone who enjoys the simple things in life, like clean structures, neutral colors, and bullet journaling.